Chapter 17

 With the twins turned over to the women, John went to have a look at the deer trail.
 Upon his return, he spoke to Cody, “Do you want to take Ellie up?”

-“Yes,” every bit as certain as he was anxious.
+“Yes,” as certain as he was anxious.

-Breaking into a smile, John added, “I know, she’s big and it’s a lot to do but don’t worry, I’ll be right there with you.”
+Breaking into a smile, John added, “I know she’s big, and it’s a lot to do, but don’t worry, I’ll be right there with you.”

 John then turned to Jessie, “If you would trade me places,” redundantly offering his rifle.